uom-resquant/modelling_book/docs/08_logistic_regression.md

 banbox$black_f <- factor(banbox$black, levels = c(0, 1), labels = c("non-Black", "Black"))
 ```

-Using the above data we want to assess whether receiving a positive answer to a job application is associated with having a criminal record.
+Using the above data, we want to assess whether receiving a positive answer to a job application is associated with having a criminal record.
 Your variables of interest are `response` - Application received Positive Response; `empgap` - Applicant has Employment Gap; `crime` - Applicant has Criminal Record; and `black` - whether someone is black or not.

 1. Based on your research hypothesis, what are your dependent and independent variables?